chengsun/ep/docs/Timeline.md

 * **End of March**:

   *Targets*:
+  * Create landscape meshes
-  Improve on fluid simulation
+  * Improve on fluid simulation

 * **End of April**:

   *Targets*:
-  Finish a prototype of fluid simulation
+  * Finish a prototype of fluid simulation
+  * Assess the result (with initial feedback from others)

 * **End of May**:

+  *Considerations*:
+  Exams will leave me short of time

   *Targets*:
-  Improve on fluid simulation
+  * Improve on fluid simulation (change tack if prototype not successful)

 * **End of June**:

   *Targets*:
-  Finish fluid simulation
+  * Improve on fluid simulation
+  * Add fluid effects
+  * Add mesh scenery
+  * Assess the result (with feedback from others)

 * **End of July**: